trogdan/gwt-slicedfileupload/README.md

-GWT-SlicedFileUpload
+gwt-slicedfileupload
 ====================

-A demonstration of the HTML5 FileSlicing and RPC File transfer using GWT
+A demonstration of the HTML5 file slicing and RPC transfer using GWT